puppetlabs/puppet-docs/source/pe/3.7/quick_start_dns.markdown

 **To write the `resolver` class**:

-1. From the command line on the puppet master, navigate to the modules directory (`cd /etc/puppetlabs/puppet/modules`).
+1. From the command line on the Puppet master, navigate to the modules directory (`cd /etc/puppetlabs/puppet/modules`).
 2. Run `mkdir -p resolver/manifests` to create the new module directory and its manifests directory.
 3. From the `manifests` directory, use your text editor to create the `init.pp` file, and edit it so it contains the following Puppet code.